 When Do I Need a Crown?

-- If you have a chipped tooth or have lost a filling.
+- Have a chipped tooth or have lost a filling.

-- If you grind your teeth, often the teeth will appear ‘shorter’, crowns can be used to recreate their original height and restore the ideal aesthetic proportion of the tooth/teeth.
+- Grind your teeth, often the teeth will appear ‘shorter’, crowns can be used to recreate their original height and restore the ideal aesthetic proportion of the tooth/teeth.
 In turn, you are able to chew food more comfortably.

-- If your teeth are spaced out or not aligned properly, you can have crowns or orthodontic treatment.
+- Have teeth that are spaced out or not aligned properly, you can have crowns or orthodontic treatment.

-- If you have undergone a root canal treatment or you have a large dental filling, you may need a dental crown to preserve your tooth and prevent future fractures.
+- Have undergone a root canal treatment or you have a large dental filling, you may need a dental crown to preserve your tooth and prevent future fractures.

-- If you lost your tooth or teeth to periodontal disease or a traumatic injury.
+- Lost your tooth or teeth to periodontal disease or a traumatic injury.
 Crown(s) with dental implants can be an ideal solution.

 What is The Procedure for Fitting a Dental Crown?